spicydonuts/purescript-react-basic/generated-docs/React/Basic.md

 Create a `JSX` node from a `Component`, by providing the props and a key.

-This function is for non-React-Basic React components, such as those imported from FFI.

 __*See also:* `Component`, `element`, React's documentation regarding the special `key` prop__

 #### `displayName`